 ResearchDr.
-Mejia's research aims to establish creative, collaborative, and scientifically-founded interventions that will provide timely diagnoses, excellent care, and optimal health to people living with Parkinson's disease and other neurologic conditions globally.
-Her research is particularly important for minority and non-English speaking communities as they often face more challenges towards obtaining the best possible health and quality of life.
+Mejia's research aims to establish scientifically-founded interventions that will provide timely diagnoses, excellent care, and optimal health to people living with Parkinson's disease and other neurologic conditions.
+Her research is particularly important for non-English speaking and other minority patients as they often face more challenges towards accessing neurology care and having optimal neurologic health.
 A career in neurology, subspecialty in movement disorders, practical experience conducting movement disorders clinical trials, and public health research training solidify her capability and motivation to successfully pursue this research.
 She has received funding from the American Academy of Neurology, the Rappaport Foundation, Harvard Medical School, the National Institutes of Health, the Patient Centered Outcomes Institute, and the National Parkinson Foundation.
 Current projects include a collaboration with the National Parkinson Foundation, supported by the Patient-Centered Outcomes Research Institute (PCORI), to evaluate the role of telemedicine in providing neurology "virtual house calls" to people living with Parkinson's disease across the United States.

 In General awards and honors: March 22, 2013